altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Fixes
    - Handle >= 400 errors with snackbar on tagService and uploadService
-   - Load of local page: circular indicator; replicate why sometimes in mid-use it doesn't load
+   - Load of local page: circular indicator
    - Send debug info
+   - Better way to show number of uploaded pivs (Tom)
+   - Open local pivs & remove Start Tagging modal (Tom/Mono)
 - Show pivs being uploaded in the queries, with a cloud icon
-   - Better way to show number of uploaded pivs (Tom)
-   - Open local pivs & remove Start Tagging modal (Tom/Mono) Home changes
+   - When querying, add logic after first 200 items return (with o:: result)
+      - Get list
+         - Iterate pending.
+         - If tag, filter out by tag.
+         - If tag with date, filter out by date.
+         - Also filter out by date to the current month.
+      - Generate piv entry with different features:
+         - id: PENDING:...
+         - date
+      - Sort into existing pivs
+   - Do this again after getting long list
+   - Ops on piv:
+      - Delete: remove from queue
+      - Tag/untag: change pendingTags
+   - Icon
+Home changes
    - add query selector search button, big one, on the bottom
    - add tabs for pinned vs recent, remove add hometags button if not on pinned